 The SDC also promotes greater cooperation at the regional level.
 For example, it supports exchanges between artists in the region to encourage debate on the development of the South Caucasus.
 The SDC is also active in the field of local governance and public services.
 In addition, it is involved in disaster risk management with a focus on the sustainable development of mountainous regions.

 There is a lively cultural exchange between Switzerland and Georgia even in the absence of a bilateral cultural exchange agreement.
 Private contacts and initiatives are particularly dynamic in the fields of literature, music, cinema and the visual arts.
 Switzerland supports the Georgian cultural scene as part of its development assistance.
 The Swiss embassy in Georgia also promotes Swiss culture in Georgia, organising events during the French and Italian language weeks and in the month dedicated to the German language.

 According to statistics on the Swiss Abroad, 54 Swiss nationals were living in Georgia at the end of 2017.

 History of bilateral relations

-In the 19th century, many Swiss nationals lived in Georgia.
-Some were active in the raw materials sector (oil, manganese) while others worked in cheese-making, thus helping to develop the local dairy industry.
-Switzerland maintained a consulate in Tbilisi from 1883 to 1992.
+In the 19th century, there was a large Swiss community in Georgia whose members were active in the raw materials sector (oil, manganese) and the dairy industry.
+Switzerland had a consulate in Tbilisi from 1883 to 1992.